schneutzi-81/schneutzi-81.github.io/docs/index.md

 ## :fontawesome-solid-graduation-cap: Education
 The Martin Luther University of Halle-Wittenberg

-  * Beeing a profession Ballroom Dancer and teacher
+  * felling fulfilled being a professional Ballroom Dancer and teacher
   * Co founding a dance school 1STEP in Halle/Saale which still doing well until today
-  * Studying 1 year in Bratislava (Slovaia) and failing my goals
+  * Studying 1 year in Bratislava (Slovakia) and failing my goals
   * Finishing some curses is sometimes more important than being good at it